Miami-Dade Criminal Defense Attorneys

 In addition, you will probably face probation, community service, ignition interlock device requirements (IID), and vehicle impoundment.

-What Can a Lawyer Do for My DUI?
+What Can a Attorney Do for My DUI?

-Experienced lawyers may, for example, enter some affirmatives defenses on your behalf.
-An affirmative defense allows your lawyer to show that, although you admit to driving while impaired, the offense was necessary, unavoidable, or less bad in light of other circumstances.
+Experienced attorneys may, for example, enter some affirmatives defenses on your behalf.
+An affirmative defense allows your attorney to show that, although you admit to driving while impaired, the offense was necessary, unavoidable, or less bad in light of other circumstances.
 In certain cases, successfully arguing these defenses can significantly reduce the penalty.
 Examples include: